OUR HISTORY & MISSION

 We partner with experienced professionals in various industries, esteemed retirees with a wealth of wisdom, and graduate-level semi-professionals who serve as relatable role models and inspirational examples to our youth.
 While these passionate volunteers now have established themselves, many of them at one time faced the same questions, doubts, and struggles that their young mentees currently face.
 Sharing their knowledge and experiences in academic achievement, career exploration, interviewing, resume building, and more, while having traveled similar paths, these mentors are in prime positions to provide positive guidance and encouragement to the next generation of leaders.

 HOW WE HELP

-- Between 2014 and 2018, we have engaged over 25 volunteer mentors, awarded 22 scholarships and served over 160 students from our targeted mentoring programs delivered in person at Atlantic High School and Boynton Beach High School by our dedicated mentors.
-In our recent participation satisfaction survey, 92% of students said they learned skills from their mentors that clarified choices toward career paths.
-85% percent of our mentored students rated the program excellent or very good.
+Between 2014 and 2019, we have engaged over 75 volunteers, awarded 30 private scholarships, and served slightly over 500 students from our targeted mentoring programs delivered in person at Atlantic High School and Boynton Beach High School by our dedicated mentors, not including virtual platform.
+In our recent participation satisfaction survey, 100% of students said they learned skills from their mentors that clarified choices toward career paths.
+95% percent felt more capable and confident to succeed academically from the mentoring relationship.
 85% percent stated that they would have liked to meet with their mentor more often.
-85% percent felt more capable and confident to succeed academically from the mentoring relationship.